edenoscar8/gettingandcleaningdata/README.md

 # getting-and-cleaning-data
-## This is the submission from Chengzong Huang to the course getting and cleaning data peer-graded project, which includes: 1) a tidy data set; 2) a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md; 3) one R script called run_analysis.R that does the following:
+## This is the submission from Chengzong Huang to the course getting and cleaning data peer-graded project.
+### This repo includes: 1) a tidy data set; 2) a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md; 3) one R script called run_analysis.R that does the following:

  * 1)Merges the training and the test sets to create one data set.